German Inland Waterways Museum

 Insider Tips

-To make the most of your visit to the German Inland Waterways Museum, consider these insider tips:
+To make the most of your visit to the German Inland Waterways Museum, consider the following tips:

 Practical Information